-- Continue to focus on following the school improvement plan to maintain our Outstanding Ofsted rating. - Focus on addressing any points raised by the internal scrutineer. - Improve the outdoor space through investment in outdoor play equipment and play / sports surfaces - Apply for CIF bids to improve the conditions of the school building.
+- Continue to focus on following the school improvement plan to maintain our Outstanding Ofsted rating. - Maintain English Hub status. - Focus on addressing any points raised by the internal scrutineer. - Further improve the outdoor space - Apply for further CIF bids to improve the condition of the school building - Develop and open a new school library - Introduce a specialist area to improve SEND provision

-Funds Held as Custodian Trustee on Behalf of Others

-The Trust holds no funds as Custodian Trustee on behalf of others.
+Funds Held as Custodian Trustee on Behalf of Others The Trust holds no funds as Custodian Trustee on behalf of others.